Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_configuring.md

 acknowledges to the application that the write is completed, before the data is written to the core device.
 Periodically, those writes are written back to the core device opportunistically.
 The caching software bypasses the cache for new read operations.
-Read opeartions can be served from the caching device only if the data was previously written to the cache device.
+Read operations can be served from the caching device only if the data was previously written to the cache device.
 Write-only caching will improve write intensive operations primarily, however, there is a risk of data loss if the cache device